zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/installing-liferay-dxp/setting-up-marketplace.md

 [Liferay Marketplace](https://www.liferay.com/marketplace) is a suite of applications on Liferay DXP that provide the following functionality:

 * Storefront access to the Liferay Marketplace to review, purchase, and install applications
-* Liferay Subscribers have exclusive access to the Liferay Subscription App library
+* Access for Liferay Subscribers to the Liferay Subscription App library
 * An App Manager enables administrators to deploy and manage applications through the front-end

 ![The Liferay Marketplace Storefront](./setting-up-marketplace/images/01.png)

 Enabling access to the storefront and the Liferay Subscription app library requires that your Liferay DXP installation have access to the Liferay Marketplace.
-For most users the steps to enable Liferay Marketplace are as follows:
+For most users, the steps to enable Liferay Marketplace are as follows:

-1. Logging in to your Liferay DXP installation as an Administrator
+1. Log in to your Liferay DXP installation as an Administrator
 1. Navigate to _Control Panel_ →_Apps_ → _Store_
 1. Click _Sign In_
 1. Sign in using your Liferay.com account credentials